 Non-Surgical Treatment

 Non-surgical treatment is often the first line of management for MPFL tears, specially in cases of partial tears or first-time dislocations.
-Non-surgical treatment may include:
+Non-surgical MPFL tear treatment is often the first line of management :

 Rest and Immobilization: